Research and development

 - standard pick-and-place machines with common feeders can be used;

-- if the packages are sufficiently tall, functional electronic components can be placed on the underside of the module as well;
+- if packages are sufficiently tall, electronic components can be placed on the underside of the module as well;

 - the relatively large lead height substantially reduces thermo-mechanical stress on the soldered joint, which can lead to increased system reliability.